A glossary of SCORM terminlogy

 A de facto standard is a standard (formal or informal) that has achieved a dominant position, by tradition, enforcement, or market dominance.

 A de facto standard is something the industry has voluntarily adopted because it adds real business value.
 In contrast, a de jure standard is something that is adopted because it is mandated by law (or some other authority).
 In industry and academia, SCORM is very much a de facto standard that is voluntarily adopted and embraced.
 In the United States Department of Defense, SCORM is a de jure standard.
 In June 2006, the DoD issued Department of Defense Instruction (DoDI) 1322.26 which mandates the use of SCORM is all e-learning products procured by the DoD.
+In October 2017, the DoD re-issued DoDI 1322.26, which recommends government organizations procure products compliant with SCORM or the Experience API (xAPI).
 Other organizations have also recognized SCORM’s value and mandated its use internally.

 In SCORM content packaging, a resource can “depend” on other resources.
 These dependencies allow a list of common files (assets) to be shared across resources.